-Hyperspermia and Hypospermia are two conditions that are lesser-known but may impact the men’s sperm quantity and hence ability to conceive a child.
+Hypospermia and Hyperspermia are two conditions that are lesser-known but may impact the men’s sperm quantity and hence the ability to conceive a child.
 Both conditions have different symptoms, causes, and treatments but share the same outcome, i.e., fertility complications.

 As a result, it is becoming increasingly important for men to take steps to improve their fertility as early as possible and to be aware of factors & conditions that could impact their sperm count.

 So, let’s briefly discuss both conditions and how they differ, and what to expect if you have any of these conditions.

 Hypospermia is a condition where a male produces an abnormally low volume of semen (a fluid that contains sperm) when ejaculating.
 According to the World Health Organization (WHO), a person can be diagnosed with Hypospermia condition when he consistently produces less than 1.5 ml of semen in every single ejaculation.

 Normal semen ejaculate is around 1.5-6 ml, of which about 1% by volume is sperm cells, although it may vary depending on factors such as mood, physical condition, and sexual activity.

 Whereas hyperspermia is the opposite of hypospermia.
 Hyperspermia is the medical term for a condition in which a man has an abnormally large volume of semen during ejaculation.

 Fertility experts generally define hyperspermia when the semen volume is above 5.5 milliliters (ml) per ejaculation, though it may vary and might go a little higher at 6 ml per ejaculation.